|No no no. That's WOW.|

 If you pick the armor talent, you might have to skip the "Rip Their Face......OFF" talent.

 Now here's the problem: people who want to hedge their bets take that armor talent anyway.
 Then they become less awesome at their "role" of doing damage.
 Sure, they can take a few more hits, but what they really WANT to be doing is more damage.
 They sacrificed their niche for something more jack-of-all-tradesish and now they can't do as well at their niche.
 The good guilds don't let them join.
 They get called noob.
-And none of the sexy characters who are just-like-a-hot-human-except-blue will go back to their starting village to take a look at their etchings.
+None of the sexy characters who are just-like-a-hot-human-except-blue will go back to their starting village to take a look at their etchings.
+And no one will cyber them.

 We were promised some kind of metaphor or connective tissue with writing.
 Did you forget about that?